Summer Arts Camps

 Full-day campers and campers staying for both morning and afternoon camps have a supervised lunch period.
 Full-day campers should bring a lunch, drink, and two snacks.
 Half-day campers should bring one snack (soda and juice machines available).
 All campers should bring a closed, reusable water bottle; water filling stations are available.

-COCA camps have a nut-free policy.
-All snacks and lunches must be entirely nut free.
+COCA camps have a peanut-free policy.
+All snacks and lunches must be entirely peanut free.

 There is no refrigerator or microwave.
 An allergy-free table is available.